 - Store gift tags, labels, greeting cards, birthday cards, keepsake letters.

-- Gift Basket: The tin can be used as the container for a gift basket, here are some tips for making gift baskets.
+- Gift Basket: The tin can be used as the container for a gift basket.

 - Pantry Baskets: Store loose packet items like dry soups, seasoning packets, spice packets